robvanson/akouste/README.md

 > \[//parameter\]: # "addDigest:true"

 As the answers can be communicated to the experimenter using any communication channel, it can be prudent to check whether the answer files might have been corrupted during transmission.
 The answers of each line can be checked against the digest numbers at the end of each table row using the **ProcessResponse.html** web application of *akoúste*.

+**allowLocalStimulusList**, value **true** or **false**, is used to set, or remove, the ability to use locally stored stimulus lists when running an experiment.
+As this can be a security risk in some situations, the ability to load local stimulus lists has to be set intentionaly by setting this parameter to **true** by hand.
+The default setting might change in the future.

 ### The stimulus table